Does Time Heal all Wounds?

 Many of us have heard the old adage ‘Time heals all wounds,’ and we’ve said it to those in pain or grief.
 It is a saying we use to be supportive and kind in uncomfortable situations.
 However, pet parents who have recently lost their beloved animal often say they don’t find this helpful when they are in the midst of pain.
 It often makes them feel overwhelmed and like they may be grieving the wrong way.
 Some say when they hear this, they feel rushed and try to hide their pain and return to “normal.”
 Everybody will process and grieve in their own way.

-This got me questioning if it’s the passage of time that heals or if it is something else that heals?
+This got me questioning whether it’s the passage of time that heals or if something else is at play.
 I want to share a personal story of grief, time, and healing.

 When I was 17, I faced an agonizing decision to have my 7-year-old horse, Time-L-Tel, live in pain from an irreparable broken kneecap or euthanize him.
 I didn’t want him to suffer, so I made the decision to euthanize him.
 My family’s belief system regarding the death of animals was to sweep any feelings under the rug, bottle up emotions, and carry on as if nothing had happened.
-The thinking was that with time; wounds would be healed.
-So, learning from their example, I buried my feelings and shut down, all the while my body grieved by making me physically ill for three weeks.
-I desperately wished and prayed time would somehow speed by and heal me so I would feel better and be over it.
+The thinking was that with time, wounds would heal.
+So, learning from their example, I buried my feelings and shut down, all the while my body grieved, making me physically ill for three weeks.
+I desperately wished and prayed that time would somehow speed by and heal me so I would feel better and be over it.

-While I was studying Animal Communication in 2014, I had an opportunity to job shadow an equine vet for two days.
+While I was studying Animal Communication in 2014, I had the opportunity to job shadow an equine veterinarian for two days.
 I noticed how uncanny the appointments mirrored my years with Time-L-Tel from beginning to end.
 When I got home, I was flooded with intense grief and genuinely shocked that I was again feeling and grieving his loss.
-Grief and deep pain will lay dormant until the body, mind, and soul are aligned and ready for the heart to attend to them.
+Grief and deep pain will lie dormant until the body, mind, and soul are aligned and ready for the heart to attend to them.

 Does time heal all wounds?

-Time creates space and distance from the loss, so your pain may integrate with the needed layers for your heart, mind and soul to heal and grow.
+Time creates space and distance from the loss, allowing your pain to integrate with the necessary layers for your heart, mind, and soul to heal and grow.

 Do You Need Further Support?

-As a certified grief educator, my Afterlife Animal Communication Session focuses on helping you walk through your grief and establish a connection with your beloved pet in the afterlife.
+As a certified grief educator, my Afterlife Animal Communication Session helps you navigate your grief and establish a connection with your beloved pet in the afterlife.
 If you are struggling or feeling alone in your grief, I am here to support you as you navigate your grief and healing journey.
 Schedule a session with me to help you navigate your journey.
 To support someone grieving a loss of a pet, go to last month’s blog here and learn how you can be there for them.

 Would you like to read more like this?
 I recommend using the tags below to check out similar blogs OR follow this link to check out our #theforeverconnection posts on Instagram @endandaftermedium